The theatre partnership

 The largest ensemble of soloists in the world

-This many-sided repertoire is sustained by the artistic ensembles that the Deutsche Oper am Rhein is able to bring together.
-The largest ensemble of soloists in the world includes both experienced and internationally acclaimed singers in addition to many young artists launching their careers from Düsseldorf and Duisburg.
-The current full-time ensemble consists of 47 soloists and six members of the Opera Studio.
-This is supplemented by a series of guest artists, many of whom enjoy a close and long-standing association with the Deutsche Oper am Rhein.
+The diverse repertoire of opera and ballet is performed by the artistic ensembles that are united at the Deutsche Oper am Rhein.
+The soloist ensemble, which is one of the largest in the world with over 45 members, includes experienced and internationally renowned singers as well as numerous young artists who are starting their careers in Düsseldorf and Duisburg.
+The permanent ensemble currently comprises 45 soloists and seven members of the opera studio.
+In addition, there are a number of guest artists, many of whom have close ties to the Deutsche Oper am Rhein.

 Deutsche Oper am Rhein Chorus

-While the respective orchestras of both cities – the Düsseldorfer Symphoniker and the Duisburger Philharmoniker – contribute to the artistic success of the opera and ballet productions in Düsseldorf und Duisburg, the Deutsche Oper am Rhein Chorus appears on stage in almost all opera productions and selected ballet productions and is appreciated by the audience as a significant element of the theatre partnership.
+While the respective orchestras of the two cities – the Düsseldorf Symphony Orchestra and the Duisburg Philharmonic Orchestra – contribute to the artistic success of opera and ballet performances in Düsseldorf and Duisburg, the choir of the Deutsche Oper am Rhein is present on both stages in almost all opera performances and selected ballet productions and is valued by the audience as an important artistic link in the theatre community.
+Without a captivating choir, the powerhouse of emotions known as opera rarely gets going!